Skip to main content

 • Note:

-• In the case of joint declaration, when income belonging to descendants under 14 years of age is included, it will also be necessary to reflect their NIF.
+• In the case of a joint declaration, when income belonging to descendants under 14 years of age is included, it will also be necessary to reflect their NIF.

 • DATE OF BIRTH